benblack769/NNetExperiments/README.md

 For example, if it gets input "I am goin", it should output "g", as it is pretty obvious that the statement is: "I am going".

-One nice property of this task is that if you know english, you should be able to perform the task better.
-So perhaps in order to perform the task, it also will learn a bit about english in the process.
+One nice property of this task is that if you know English, you should be able to perform the task better.
+So perhaps in order to perform the task, it also will learn a bit about English in the process.

 #### Training text

-I chose the text huckleberry fin, partly because its copyright is expired, and partly becasue it has a districtive writing stlye that we can see if the network identifies.
+I chose the text huckleberry fin, partly because its copyright is expired, and partly because it has a distractive writing style that we can see if the network identifies.
 I found a text copy on Project Gutenberg ([license]( https://www.gutenberg.org/wiki/Gutenberg:The_Project_Gutenberg_License))

 Initial results:

 ## Part 2: improving the network

-Unfortunately, it is difficult to reasonably test theoritical hypothesis of how algorithms work.
+Unfortunately, it is difficult to reasonably test theoretical hypothesis of how algorithms work.
 We know they work, and we can state properties of them, but especially something as complicated as LSTMs, it is hard to concretely track down any sort of causation or fundamental nature.

 However, there is some intuition associated with it.

 One way I like doing is to alter the algorithm based on

 Because solving problems is easier than figuring out fundamental reasons for phenomena, I also want to explore how one might improve LSTMs.
 Attention based networks have made significant strides in time sequence analysis, such as translation.
 But current methods are inefficient for long time series.
 One potential goal of a lower level network model is to condense the important information in a long time series into a relatively small number of steps, each of which containing a reasonable amount of information.
 In other words, to compress the time scale of the data, without hugely increasing the spatial scale.
-It is not clear that current tequniques like stacking LSTMS do this effectively.
+It is not clear that current techniques like stacking LSTMS do this effectively.

 I think that this condensation over time is vital to creating human level intelligence.
 The very idea of attention is related to the conscious self, which can only focus on a small number of things at a time.
 So it relies on something lower level to condense the relevant information to something we can reasonably expect the machine to focus on.